coldshrine/study-notes/books/effective-java.md

 * String are poor substitutes for capabilities.
 If a string represent a shared global namespace for a resource, two clients may independently and unintentionally use the same string causing both of them to fail.
 A better approach is to define an unforgeable key (or capability) to access to resources.

 ### Beware the performance of string concatenation

+Using the string concatenation repeatedly to concatenate _n_ strings requires time quadratic in _n_.